-problem statement
+Problem statement

 For the last decade, Condominiums were constructed and also in the process of construction in different parts of Addis Ababa.
 The city is going through condominium booms which partly alleviate the housing problem in the city.
 Currently large numbers of communities are living in these condominium sites.
 Most of the condominiums are constructed at the periphery part of the city, further from the city centers, where most of the jobs are located.
 According to Hassan et al. (2018) in Addis Ababa, some of the new government-built condominium housing is located near the city center, but much of it has been built on the geographical margins of the city.
 Yet, the public transportation, that many residents depend on to access their jobs is not available in abundance in those suburban locations.

 Communities who are living in the condominium areas are working in the inner part of the city.
-There were also communities relocated to the periphery condominium sites in urban renewal programs whose livelihood is directly depend on inner city.
+There were also communities relocated to the periphery condominium sites due to urban renewal programs whose livelihood is directly depend on inner city.
 The renewal took place in the sub-cities of Lideta, Kirkos, Arada, and Addis Ketema which are part of the inner city (UN- Habitat, 2017).
 The relocated communities’ livelihoods were dependent on these inner city areas (Hassan et al., 2018).
 When these communities resettled in the periphery part of the city condominiums they lost their social and economic activities because mostly these condominium sites provide dormitory function.
 As a result, to do their job they move to inner part of the city during the day time and back to home during night time.
 However, to accomplish their daily task transportation is a great challenge because these residential sites are not well provided with public transportation (Fenta, 2014).
 According to Hassan and others (2018) study, the periphery condominium residents monthly expenses is rising without secured income and they cannot afford the costs of privately administered transportation services from the condominium to work in the city center.
 As a result, there is public transportation demand at the periphery part of the city but the demand and supply of the public transport service is not balanced.
 According to Fenta (2014) “Addis Ababa faces various problems including insufficient and poor quality of public transport.
 That means the existing public transport system in Addis Ababa is critically inadequate to provide service for the increasing travel demand of the city, because the number of cars providing the service is not sufficient”.
 As a result, there is less integration of public transit and condominium development with less accessible and reliable service provision.
 From the reliability perspective the transit is not available any time, regularity is not satisfactory because of long waiting time at transit stops, operational speed or trip time is long because of congestion and the public transportations not having segregated lane.

 This indicates the city has been developed with unplanned housing and transportation service balance that links residents to job, school and shopping area which results spatial mismatch between these different activity spaces.
 This also has its own negative social and economic influences on condominium dwellers in the suburban area of the city.